 The overall attainment of social status was measured by personal, economic and societal status dimensions.
-The cumulative frequency method was employed to categorize the beneficiaries into low, medium and high levels in attainment of social status.
+The Descriptive statistics were employed for the analysis, based on the mean and standard deviation values, cumulative frequency method was employed to categorize the beneficiaries into low, medium and high levels in attainment of social status.
 In each dimension, each component were measured in a five point continuum viz., Strongly agree, Agree, Neutral, Disagree and Strongly disagree with a scores of 7,5,4,3,1 respectively.
 The weighted mean score were analysed for each component and ranked based on the weighted mean scores.